Do you want to enjoy 25 miles of rugged coastal trail hiking along a secluded coastline in one of the prettiest portions of Northern California?

 Stage 2: Punta Gorda to Cooskie Creek

-After you leave the lighthouse, the trail leaves the beach for a bit.
+After passing the lighthouse, the trail leaves the beach for a bit.
 The walking will be easier here as you leave the sand behind.
 You’ll follow a dirt trail on the grassy hills looking down on the beach for another mile.
 From here you can see the remains of some shipwrecks, which make quite the spectacle.

 You’ll be getting close to Sea Lion Gulch now.
 The cliffs along the beach are steep here as the trail winds back down to the waterfront.
-This section of beach is a 4-mile stretch that is impassable at high tides, so make sure you research the tide schedule before you start down to the beach.
+This is where the 4-mile stretch of beach that’s impassable at high tides lies, so make sure you know the tide schedule before you start crossing it.

 The next few miles are challenging.
 The beach consists of baby-head rocks that will shift as you step on them.
 Watch for falling rocks from the crumbling cliffs above, too.
 There will probably be more sea lions in this area, too, but don’t let them distract you from your footing!